lammps/lammps/doc/src/fix_rigid.rst

    To compute the initial center-of-mass position and other properties of each rigid body, the image flags for each atom in the body are used to "unwrap" the atom coordinates.
-Thus you must insure that these image flags are consistent so that the unwrapping creates a valid rigid body (one where the atoms are close together), particularly if the atoms in a single rigid body straddle a periodic
+Thus you must ensure that these image flags are consistent so that the unwrapping creates a valid rigid body (one where the atoms are close together), particularly if the atoms in a single rigid body straddle a periodic